 This is a must-read classic for every child.
-In response to a pivotal Life magazine article titled "Why Johnny Can't Read," children's author Theodor S. Geisel -- aka Dr. Seuss -- spent over a year shuffling what must have seemed like a meager assortment of words, polishing and polishing, until he produced THE CAT IN THE HAT.
-And when the Cat strode into primary classrooms, boring old Puff and Spot slunk out forever.
+In response to a pivotal Life magazine article titled "Why Johnny Can't Read," children's author Theodor S. Geisel -- aka Dr. Seuss -- spent over a year shuffling a minimal assortment of words, polishing and polishing, until he produced this wacky, offbeat story for very young readers.

 How many sets of rhyming words can you find in the text?
 Do you notice any kind of pattern with rhyming pairs?

 Do you think the children will be honest with their mother about what actually happened in the house that day?

 Our editors recommend